PM520-Spring2022/Week7--MetropolisForNormals/README.md

 Run the algorithm and show that it works now.

-If you get this working properly ou are now doing Metropolis-Hastings Markov chain Monte Carlo [MH-MCMC].
+If you get this working properly you are now doing Metropolis-Hastings Markov chain Monte Carlo [MH-MCMC].
 This is perhaps the most common form of MCMC.